 Updates on alumni, for example job promotions, weddings, births, deaths, feature stories in other publications, awards and honors, should be emailed to firstname.lastname@example.org.
 Suggestions for feature articles on SUNY Cortland alumni should be directed to Jennifer Wilson, Columns assistant editor.

 Use the outline below for invitations, emails, announcements or posters related to on-campus events.

 Friday, May 24, 2019

 11 a.m. to noon

 Brockway Hall Jacobus Lounge

-Join Monica Edwards, content manager in the Marketing Office, for a presentation and discussion on the SUNY Cortland Writing Style Guide.
-Topics will include on-campus locations, dates and times, punctuation, professional titles, preferred terms and any questions from the group.
+Join the Marketing Office for a discussion of the SUNY Cortland Writing Style Guide.
+Topics will include campus locations, dates and times, punctuation, professional titles, preferred terms and any questions from the group.

 Registration is not required.
 Bring any piece of writing you would like to edit.

 To ensure all campus community members can fully participate in this event, please contact the Marketing Office at 607-753-2519 for questions about accessibility or to request accommodations.